Department of Communication

 West Chester, PA 19383.

-Questions about whether your application materials have been received must be directed to the Office of Gradute Studies (OGS), OGS can tell you whether portions of your application have been received (e.g., transcripts, GRE scores, letters of recommendation, etc.).
+Questions about whether an applicant's materials have been received must be directed to the Office of Gradute Studies (OGS), OGS can tell you whether portions of your application have been received (e.g., transcripts, GRE scores, letters of recommendation, etc.).
 The phone number of OGS is 610-436-2943.

 2. Self-Managed Application Protocol

-The Office of Graduate Studies must receive all application materials no later than February 15th for an applicant to be considered for admission in the following fall semester.
+The Office of Graduate Studies must receive all application materials no later than Janaury 15th for an applicant to be considered for admission in the following fall semester.

-Note that WCU accepts new students only once a year in the fall semester.
+Note that the CSD graduate program accepts new students only once a year in the fall semester.
 There is no new-student enrollment in the spring or summer.
-Therefore, all applications received by 2/15 will be processed in consideration of the fall semester of the same calendar year.
+Therefore, all applications received by 1/15 will be processed in consideration of the fall semester of the same calendar year.

-4. How to verify that your application materials have been received
+4. How to verify that application materials have been received

-If you need confirmation that your application materials have been received, please contact the Office of Graduate Studies via e-mail at GradStudies@wcupa.edu or via phone at 610-436-2943.
+To receive confirmation that application materials have been received, applicants may contact the Office of Graduate Studies via e-mail at GradStudy@wcupa.edu or via phone at 610-436-2943.

-5. Receiving information from CSD about the status of your application
+5. Receiving information from CSD about the status of an application